Top 10 Gay Bars & Clubs in San Antonio (2026)

 Absolutely — The Strip is built for bar crawls.
 Here are three routes:

-- The full Strip crawl: Sparky's Pub → Pegasus → Heat → SA Country Saloon → Knockout → The Eagle at Knockout → Bonham Exchange.
-Seven bars, a few blocks, zero cabs needed.
-Start early (happy hour) and end at Bonham's dance floor
+- The full Strip crawl: Sparky's Pub → Pegasus → Heat → club 727 → Knockout → The Eagle at Knockout.
+A row of Strip bars within a few blocks, zero cabs needed.
+Start early at happy hour, then cap the night with a short rideshare south to Bonham Exchange downtown for its dance floor

 - The quick-hit crawl: Pegasus (drinks and drag) → Heat (dance and drag) → Bonham Exchange (dance floor closer).
 Three bars, the core experience, perfect if you only have one night